hwayne/tla.vim/README.md

 * Some syntax highlighting
 * Handles `\*` as a comment
 * Autofolds PlusCal translations
+* Functions for SANY and PlusCal translation

 ## Planned Functionality

-* SANY
-* A PlusCal Translator function
+* Command line options for PlusCal translation
+* Documentation
 * Indentation
 * More syntax highlighting
 * Better handling of editing PlusCal algorithms